-4. Different texts in respect of different Contracting States
+4. Different texts in respect of different Contracting States For limitation proceedings, see D-X, 10.

 4.1 Dealing with different texts in examination

 A situation may arise in which, as a result of amendment, the application has two or more distinct sets of claims (see H-III, 4.2 to 4.5).